 - 4.2.1 The vehicle is to be fitted with an accelerometer on each B-post.
-The accelerometers are to be fitted in the fore/aft direction $(A_x)$ - 4.2.2 Remove carpet and the necessary interior trim to gain access to the sill directly below the B-post. - 4.2.3 Securely attach a mounting plate for the accelerometer horizontally on to the sill, without adversely affecting seat belt retractors and/or pretensioners. - 4.2.4 Fix the accelerometer to the mounting plate.
-Ensure the accelerometer is horizontal to a tolerance of $\pm 1$ degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts.
+The accelerometers are to be fitted in the fore/aft direction (A_x) - 4.2.2 Remove carpet and the necessary interior trim to gain access to the sill directly below the B-post. - 4.2.3 Securely attach a mounting plate for the accelerometer horizontally on to the sill, without adversely affecting seat belt retractors and/or pretensioners. - 4.2.4 Fix the accelerometer to the mounting plate.
+Ensure the accelerometer is horizontal to a tolerance of ± 1 degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts and to the shoulder section of the Q10 and Q6 shoulder seatbelts.
 The calibration procedure for the loadcells is detailed in Technical Bulletin 16.